A quick introduction

 If you played with a Nintendo DS before, you know by now that this console can display a particular amount of 3D graphics.
 Unlike some GBA games, these aren’t processed by the CPU.
 Instead, CPU-NTR includes two components that compose the 3D engine.
 Curiously enough, the design Nintendo applied reminds me to SGI’s RCP.

-If you go back and check the ‘Background modes’ section, you’ll notice every mode has at least one static background, this is because you can fill that layer with graphics produced by the 3D engine.
-The only caveat is that only the ‘Main’ can do this, hence one of the reasons Mode 6 is available for ‘Main’ only.
+Revisiting the ‘Background modes’ section, you’ll notice every mode has at least one static background, this is because you can fill that layer with graphics produced by the 3D engine.
+The only caveat is that only the ‘Main’ can do this, hence one of the reasons Mode 6 is only available for ‘Main’.

 If you read any of the articles from the 4th or 5th generation, you may be wondering… Where’s the SIMD processor?
 That’s a good question because the ARM9 is not particularly good at vector operations and I don’t think the dedicated divider is enough.
 That’s why Nintendo embedded a component called Geometry Engine that takes care of vertex transformations, projection, lighting, clipping, culling and polygon sorting, the latter one is essential to properly use the transparency features.